MrSinho/vulkan-virtual-outputs/README.md

 # Vulkan Virtual Outputs

-A lightweight library for capturing and streaming vulkan images in a local http server.
+A lightweight library for capturing and streaming Vulkan images in a local http server, directly from the application mainloop.
+This projects may be used for remote devices and terminal-like environments, which hardware does support graphics operations, but do not support Desktop like windows (e.g. Docker containers, terminal virtual machines, embedded Linux devices, servers, etc.).

 ![](https://img.shields.io/badge/Sinho_softworks%20|%20Vulkan%20Virtual%20Outputs-FFBF00?style=for-the-badge&logo=&logoColor=white&labelColor=990042)
 [![](https://img.shields.io/badge/GitHub_repository-000000?style=for-the-badge&logo=github&logoColor=white)](https://github.com/mrsinho/shtemplate)